vivek-a666/Sorting-Simulator/README.md

 ### Normal mode
 Initial mode to visualize any available algorithms.

-#### features
-- Customizable animation speed bar
-- Details of the steps like number of swaps in a sorting algorithm

 Website is made with just HTML, CSS and JavaScript wthout any heavy libraries or frameworks.

 ### Screenshot